mad-ben/UE5VoxelTerrainDemo/README.md

 This project provides tools to generate, visualize and in-game change volume terrain using voxels.

 > [!WARNING]
-> This project is discontinued.
+> This project has been discontinued and will forever remain in UE 5.3 version.
 >
 > Due to the endless changes to the Epic Games UE5 API and third-party plugins, I can't continue developing the project.
 Each new migration to the next version of UE5 takes longer and longer.
 >